LivePersonInc/developer-center/README.md

 * A page name `Customizing the Conversational Cloud!` should use the file name `customizing-the-conversational-cloud.md`
 * A document name `Add Agent Widgets` should use a folder with the name of `AddAgentWidgets`

-The category name makes for the top most folder in the sidebar.
+The category name is the topmost folder in the sidebar.

 ### How to understand the documentsupdated.yaml file